 If you're a tea drinker, you know that there are many ways to enjoy your brew, whether it's hot, iced, herbal, sweetened, or with a twist of lemon.
 You might enjoy it first thing in the morning or right before bedtime--or all day every day!
 If you agree that there's never a bad time to drink tea, then a tea infuser bottle might be your new favorite thing.

 We're spilling the tea on the best tea infuser bottles out there.
 Our number one pick?
 The Double-Walled Mountain Tea Tumbler from The Tea Spot.
 Not only does it keep your drink at the right temperature, but it's also easy to carry and comes in multiple sizes and colors.
-Read on for the rest of our favorites, along with a buying guide to help you choose one on your own!
+Read on for the rest of our favorites, along with a buying guide reviewed by a certified tea sommelier to help you choose one on your own!

-Tea bottle infusers are generally made of glass, stainless steel, or plastic, and each have their own pros and cons.
+Tea bottle infusers are generally made of glass, stainless steel, or plastic, and each has its own pros and cons.
 We've compiled a diverse list of options so you can pick one that best fits your lifestyle and aesthetics.

 The Tea Spot